ginkgoch/blog/source/_posts/20191230-quick-started-demo.md

 #### Use Text Style

-Labels are pretty important for styling.
+Labels are pretty important for data visualization.
 We also support it.
-Check out [use-text-style.js](styles/use-text-style) for how to use `TextStyle` to put text on the map.
+Check out [use-text-style.js](https://github.com/ginkgoch/map-quick-started-demos/blob/develop/core/styles/use-text-style) for how to use `TextStyle` to put text on a map.
 This style automatically ignore the overlapping labels.
-If some label for small area not drawn, try to zoom deeper and you could see it when there is enough space for this label and no overlapping labels around it.
+If some label for small area not drawn, try to zoom in deeper and you could see it when there is enough space for this label and no overlapping labels around it.

 ![use-text-style](/post-imgs/20191230/use-text-style.png)